kinow/autosubmit/docs/source/usage/stats/stats.rst

 Where:

-- Period: Requested time frame
+- Period: Requested time frame.
 - Submitted: Total number of attempts that reached the SUBMITTED status.
 - Run: Total number of attempts that reached the RUNNING status.
 - Failed: Total number of FAILED attempts of running a job.